dicej/tagger/README.md

 are organized by date by default, and users may add custom tags for querying and access control.

-This app doesn't (currently) support uploading images.
+This app doesn't (currently) support uploading media items.
 Instead, it watches a directory waiting for new media items to appear.
-This is intended to work in tandem with e.g. [Syncthing](https://syncthing.net/) such that images from your phone and/or other devices are continuously synced to the server running the `Tagger` back end.
+This is intended to work in tandem with e.g. [Syncthing](https://syncthing.net/) such that items from your phone and/or other devices are continuously synced to the server running the `Tagger` back end.
 Media items will appear in your collection automatically as they are added to the filesystem.